Last update: 01.22.2019

 In general for our TunnelBear review, we can say that this service is quite fast for such a small network, but definitely not lightning fast.
 TunnelBear operates in 20 countries globally plus in Australia, which is not available for the free version.
 The true number of servers and IP addresses is not known.

 With that said, VPN download and upload speeds are always quite relative; they don’t solely depend on your VPN provider.
 There are additional factors like your CPU power, your internet settings, your ISP intervention (e.g., throttling), and so on.
 And, let’s not forget about your physical location, i.e., how far you are from a chosen or assigned server.

 For instance, if you are in Europe and try to use the server in Australia, your speeds could drop significantly.
 But, you may still have good enough speeds in the States, Canada, and Europe for streaming videos without major issues.
 You may experience from 50% up to 70% speed drops on the average, which can still mean good enough speeds on a 100Mbps baseline speed.

 What could be a bit off-putting is the relatively slow connection times, which can be around 15 seconds on average.
 For comparison, other competitors can usually connect to servers in 8 to 10 seconds while Hotspot Shield can do this in as little as 2 seconds.

 There have also been user complaints about issues related to the UK servers and others, and that support was quite slow or useless.
 But these problems usually improve with time.

-All in all, our TunnelBear review has found that their speeds are quite fine for both the free and paid versions, while the upload speeds are surprisingly high.
+All in all, our TunnelBear review has found that their download speeds are average to below average for both the free and paid versions, while the upload speeds are surprisingly high.
 Let’s take a look at the numbers:

 How to download and install it